Are you interested in investing based on your personal principles? If so, you might want to consider sustainable investing.

 Another caveat when assessing these types of investments is that there is not as much historical performance data for ESG funds compared with, say, the broad market.
+For this reason, the research and conclusions drawn from sustainable investing may not be as profound.
 Additionally, the classification of a sustainable investment strategy has shifted over time (think “sin stocks” versus ESG factors), making measurement and comparisons somewhat complicated.

 Moreover, just because an investment is defined as ESG, that doesn’t mean it meets your definition or requirements.
 If you are looking for a particular type of sustainable investing strategy, you may need to search for investments that match the factors that are important to you.
-For example, if you are primarily interested in green energy investments, and would like to invest in an ETF or mutual fund, consider the objectives of the fund, in addition to assessing it relative to an alternative energy benchmark index such as the S&P Global Clean Energy Index (SPGTCLEN), NASDAQ Clean Edge Green Energy Index (CELS), or World Alternative Energy Index (WAEXPDC).
+For example, if you are primarily interested in green energy investments, and would like to invest in an ETF or mutual fund, consider the objectives of the fund as well as evaluate the holdings of the fund to see if the components actually meet your definition of an ESG investment.
+You may also want to assess the fund relative to an alternative energy benchmark index.
+Some of the most popular benchmarks in this space are the S&P Global Clean Energy Index (SPGTCLEN), NASDAQ Clean Edge Green Energy Index (CELS), or World Alternative Energy Index (WAEXPDC).

 How to find sustainable investing ideas